Skip to main content

 • Insurance Fraud

-Completing the LEO certification will qualify you to work for the following agencies:
+Completing the LEO certification will qualify you to work for the following agencies within the state of Utah:

 Law Enforcement Academy Entrance Process